Take last minute business class flights to stellar Edinburgh.

 Live Like a King with Business Class Flights and Edinburgh Castle Tours

 Towering protectively over the city, Edinburgh Castle is a magnificent symbol of Scottish strength and artistry.
 This grande old dame is 1,000 years old, a treasure and literal high-point of the Royal Mile.
-The castle is so iconically Edinburgh that many visitors make it their first stop once their first class flights land.
+The castle is so iconically Edinburgh that many visitors make it their first stop once their business class flights land.

 The castle grounds include the magnificent royal palace, where medieval royals lived, battled and died.
 James IV, son of Mary Queen of Scots, was born in one of the palace rooms.
 Visitors can tour the same room, although it was re-decorated in 1617 for King James’ golden jubilee.